What does SIEF stand for?

 - Consider the downside risk of appealing.
 If you already have 50% SIEF cost relief (e.g.) and believe that you should get more, if you appeal there is a chance that the amount granted may actually be reduced.

 - Another consideration is that your company only has two opportunities to appeal a denial of SIEF cost relief, so if you are not confident in your ability to do so effectively, utilize external resources.

 - Seek professional advice from external resources like Clear Path Employer Services or the Office of the Employer Advisor (OEA).

 Consider registering for one of Clear Path's upcoming learning sessions:

-- Introduction to the WSIB's NEER Program: Nov.
-26th in Cambridge or Dec.
-2nd in Mississauga.
+- Introduction to the WSIB's NEER Program: November 26th in Cambridge or December 2nd in Mississauga.
 This practical workshop uses real-world examples in order to calculate the financial impact of a variety of return-to-work scenarios.

 - Advanced NEER Strategies: December 4th in Mississauga.
 This hands-on course is for experienced claims managers who wish to deepen their knowledge and learn how to forecast WSIB costs.
 To learn more, click here.

 Of course, you can always contact Anna Aceto-Guerin at (519) 624-0800 or email@example.com with any of your WSIB-related questions.
 We look forward to hearing from you!